sylefeb/Silice/GetStarted.md

   (IMPORTANT: the shell has to be a MinGW 32bits shell)

-- Install the compiler tools from the MinGW32 shell: pacman -S gcc make cmake perl
+- Install the compiler tools from the MinGW32 shell: pacman -S gcc make cmake perl zlib zlib-devel

 Now we will compile the silice framework for verilator